buildbot/buildbot/README.md

 * Steps' URLs should be stored as JSON objects giving both a title and a URL. :runner:
 * Validate messages using the same system as used to validate resource types

+## Testing ##

+The BaseScheduler's addBuildsetForXxx methods should have their signatures checked against the corresponding fakes.

 ## Status Rewrites ##

 The following will need to be rewritten: